undp/performance-app-methodology/methodology/values/sesp.md

 ## Data Export

 {% hint style="danger" %}
-This has not yet been defined.&#x20;
+This has not yet been defined.
 {% endhint %}

+### Raw Cleaned Data

+### Scoring data

+-- **Business Unit**: The name of the country office or business unit
+- **3 letter ISO Code**: The ISO code of the country, if applicable.
+- **Bureau**: The Bureau of the Country Office, if applicable.
+- **Ongoing Projects**: The number of ongoing projects within the business unit
+- **Projects requiring SESP**: The number of ongoing projects that require SESP.
+This includes both the ones that have completed and are yet to complete SESP.
+- **Projects that have completed SESP**:  The number of ongoing projects that have completed SESP
+- **Projects that have not completed SESP**: The number of ongoing projects that have not completed SESP
+- **% Completion Rate**: The completion rate, calcuated by the number of ongoing projects that have completed SESP divided by the total number of ongoing projects, multiplied by 100.
+- **Traffic Light Score**: Green/yellow/red:

 ## Calculation of Scoring

-The filtering below is done on the Master Project List unless otherwise noted, which has already identified unique projects.&#x20;
+The filtering below is done on the Master Project List, which has already identified unique projects.

 1. **Filter out by project type:** As listed in the table above.
-2. **Filter out by project status:** Only "ongoing" projects should be kept.&#x20;
+2. **Filter out by project status:** Only "ongoing" projects should be kept.
 3. **Deduplicate the SESP data:** As the SESP data contains one row per project year, this leads to multiple SESP statuses for any given project**.** The way to handle this is that if a project contains the SESP Status `Completed` for any given year, we count the entire project as having completed SESP.
-In any other case, we count the project as _not_ having done SESP.&#x20;
+In any other case, we count the project as _not_ having done SESP.
 4. **Merge Master Project List with SESP Data:** Using the ProjectNum\_Unified in SESP Data with ATLAS\_AWARD\_NUMBER in Master Project List to enrich the [Master Project List](../master-project-list.md) with the following two columns: SESP\_Status and isSESP\_Required
-5. **Further Filtering for SESP Required:** Filter by projects that are marked as requiring SESP (`isSESP_Required` == 1), indicating they must undergo SESP processes based on predefined standards or conditions.
+5. **Further Filtering for SESP Required:** Filter by projects that are marked as requiring SESP (`isSESP_Required` == 1), indicating _they must undergo SESP processes based on predefined standards or conditions._
 6. **Excluding Projects Based on SESP Status**: From the filtered set, we further exclude projects with an SESP status of `Not Required`,`Exempted`, `Not Monitored`

 **Calculation:**

-Once we have done this, we can calculate the completion rate using the following formula:&#x20;
+Once we have done this, we can calculate the completion rate using the following formula:

-Number of Projects with Completed SESP / Number of Total Projects with Completed + Pending SESP **= Completion Rate.**&#x20;
+Number of Projects with Completed SESP / Number of Total Projects with Completed + Pending SESP **= Completion Rate.**

 {% hint style="info" %}
-This counts the `Pending` status as "incomplete'.
+This calculation counnts the `Pending` status as "incomplete'.
 {% endhint %}

-Completion Rate = the points of the indicator.
+The Completion Rate (i.e. 75%) is then the score for this indicator.

 ## Traffic Light System